w3c/Guide/bp.md

 ## Status

-Last updated on 2015/12/12
+Last updated on 2015/12/14

 NO OFFICIAL STATUS!
 Distributed to the W3C Advisory board for discussion

 ## Purpose

-This document lists considerations to take into account when evaluating proposals to move specification work to the W3C Recommendation track.
+This document lists criteria to consider when evaluating proposals to move specification work to the W3C Recommendation track.
 If offers *guidelines* that deserve consideration, and is NOT a checklist of required items in every proposal, and meeting all the guidelines does not guarantee approval.
 The target audience includes the Team and Director when evaluating proposals to create new Working Groups or rechartering